 If you’re heading to court to discuss alimony, arriving prepared could pay major future dividends.
 Taking the time to document your situation, and that of your spouse, will help significantly increase the odds that a reasonable award is given.

-A skilled Florida attorney might be your most valuable asset in a divorce case.
-Diligent attention to detail and experience with all aspects of divorce may help matters to proceed efficiently and toward a positive ending.
+A skilled Florida attorney might be your most valuable asset in a case.
+Diligent attention to detail and experience with all aspects of may help matters to proceed efficiently and toward a positive ending.